sidharthramesh-TA/genai/BERT/BERT.md

 ## Pre-Training

+In the `Pretrained Students learn better` paper [2] the authors explore the impact of pretrainig on compact models. state-of-the-art models are expensive both in the cost and computational complexity sense.
+The authors explored a way to get the same gains that a large model would by pre-training compact models.

-BERT is pre-trained on two broad tasks
+BERT is pre-trained on two unsupervised tasks

 1. Masked Language Modelling (MLM)
 2. Next Sentence Prediction (NSP)